 Treatment of tracheobronchomalacia includes a short term stent trial and surgery for selected candidates.

 We also treat the following conditions:

-Tracheo-esophageal fistula, or an abnormal communication between windpipe and food pipe
+- Tracheo-esophageal fistula, an abnormal communication between windpipe and food pipe